Pharmacy Services Alerts

 Losartan and Losartan-containing Products Recall - Raw Ingredient May Contain a Potential Carcinogen - UPDATED

 In February 2019, Camber Pharmaceuticals, Inc. voluntarily recalled 87 lots of losartan potassium tablets.
 The active ingredient, losartan potassium, USP, made by Hetero Labs Limited, contains the contaminant N-nitroso N-Methyl 4-amino butyric acid (NMBA).
 In March 2019, Torrent voluntarily recalled 60 lots of losartan potassium tablets and 54 lots of losartan potassium tablets co-formulated with hydrochlorothiazide because NMBA was detected in unacceptable levels.
 In April 2019, Torrent expanded their voluntarily recall to 36 lots of losartan potassium tablets and 68 lots of losartan potassium – hydrochlorothiazide.
 In September 2019, Torrent expanded their voluntary recall to include 3 lots of losartan potassium tablets and 2 lots of losartan potassium – hydrochlorothiazide that tested positive for NMBA above 9.82 parts per million.
 The raw ingredient for the Torrent product was also made by Hetero Labs Limited.
 Several repackaged Camber and Torrent products have also been recalled.
 N-nitroso N-Methyl 4-amino butyric acid (NMBA) is a potential human carcinogen.
 No adverse events have been reported at this time.
 In April 2019, Teva voluntarily recalled 35 lots of losartan potassium tablets (6 lots of 25 mg tablets, 29 lots of 100 mg tablets) due to detection of NMBA.
 In June 2019, Teva expanded the recall to include 6 additional lots (2 lots of 50 mg tablets and 4 lots of 100 mg tablets).
 These lots were sold exclusively to Golden State Medical Supply (GSMS FG).
 The raw ingredient for Teva’s products was made by Hetero Labs Limited as well.

 In April 2019, the FDA published a list of currently marketed ARB presentations and their nitrosamine assessment.
 The FDA plans to continually update this list as new information becomes available.
 The list can be found at www.fda.gov/drugs/drug-safety-and-availability/fdas-assessment-currently-marketed-arb-drug-products.

 Additional information including affected bottles and lot numbers are available in the following links:

-- Legacy Pharmaceutical Packaging press releases – March 15, 2019
+- Legacy Pharmaceutical Packaging press release – April 24, 2019

 - Torrent Pharmaceuticals press release – April 18, 2019